Python Testing Guide: How to Test Your Code with pytest

 using uv

-# Using uv (recommended)
+# Using uv

 uv add pytest

-# Or with pip
+# Alternative: using pip

 pip install pytest

-That’s it pytest
+That's it, pytest

 is ready to go.
+No configuration needed for basic usage.

 Let's start with something simple.
 I'll create a basic function and then test it.